maxortner01/website/src/posts/tensors.md

     &= \frac{1}{r}\frac{\partial}{\partial r} + \frac{\partial^2}{\partial r^2} + \frac{1}{r^2}\frac{\partial^2}{\partial\theta^2}.
 \end{split}
 $$
 This is the equation for the Laplacian in polar coordinates that we saw at first!
-It was rather involved for only two dimensions, as tensor manipulations are when you expand the indicies, so perhaps there's a quicker way to arrive at this result.
+It was rather involved for only two dimensions, as tensor manipulations are when you expand the indices, so perhaps there's a quicker way to arrive at this result.
 Now imagine deriving the equation for spherical coordinates!